• Skip to primary navigation

 Double cream

-If you are on a low-carb diet, and you prepare a lot of vegetable cream soups, you can thicken with double-cream.
+If you are on a low-carb diet, and you prepare a lot of vegetable cream soups, you can thicken them with double cream.

 Mochi Flour